cpldcpu/neural-network-visualizer/README.md

 ## Features

 Why is it special?
 This app provides an intuitive way to visualize the power of simple multi-layer perceptrons.
-You can draw an 8x8 pixel image, and the connections and neuron activations update in real time.
+You can draw an 8x8 pixel image, and the connections and neuron activations update in real time, propagating through the network from left to right.

 The network model is a simple multi-layer perceptron with 64 input neurons (8x8), two hidden layers with 10 neurons each, and between 4 and 10 output neurons.
 Four models are provided, trained on different subsets of the MNIST dataset. `model3` is a binary network (BitNet) trained using Quantization Aware Training (QAT).